Hello World On Windows

 version: 2.1 orbs: win: email@example.com jobs: build: executor: win/default steps: - checkout - run: dotnet tool install --global PowerShell - run: pwsh ./<my-script>.ps1

 Let’s consider a more advanced (but still introductory) “hello world” application using the Windows executor.
 This example application still prints “Hello World” to the console, but does so using .NET core to create an executable, uses dependency caching, and creates an artifact on every build.
+Note: If you are using Windows on CircleCI Server instances, replace usage of orbs with a machine image as described in the previous code samples.

 You can view the entire configuration here.